aposhiana/slydog/README.md

 **Important Notes:**
 - The `character_id` in your character JSON must match the key in `npcSprites`
 - The sprite filename in the character JSON must match the actual file in `assets/sprites/`
+- The avatar filename in the character JSON must match the actual file in `assets/avatars/`
 - The renderer automatically handles scaling and positioning - no additional code needed
 - Sprites are loaded asynchronously, so there may be a brief fallback display while loading
+- Avatars are loaded asynchronously, so there may be a brief delay before they appear in dialogue

 ### 2) Create a new level